-The design was made using adobe Illustrator and the main parts were cut on a custom made CNC milling machine and other parts hand made or using a mini lathe.
+The design was made using adobe Illustrator and the main parts were cut on a custom-made CNC milling machine with other parts were hand made using a mini lathe.
 Custom Thunder Tiger Chassis

 Custom Bike Build.

-The second project was a build from scratch bike project with a rocker arm system for the rear suspension.
-I purchased the wheels, gears, rear swinging arm and front forks but all other components were custom built.
+The second project was a build-from-scratch bike project with a rocker arm system for the rear suspension.
+I purchased the wheels, gears, rear swinging arm and front forks but all other components were custom-built.
 The first stage was to mockup the chassis and major components for the bike including the motor and suspension parts in 3D, this enabled us to work out the correct clearances for all the parts.
-The components were then exported to Illustrator and outline drawings made for exporting to the CNC software.
-The parts were then cutout using 2.5mm carbon fibre sheet and aluminium for the motor and suspension mounts and parts.
+The components were then exported to Illustrator and outline drawings were made for exporting to the CNC software.
+The parts were then cut out using a 2.5mm carbon fibre sheet and aluminium for the motor and suspension mounts and parts.

 Initial panels bolted together with the forks reversed to show the steering mounts with prototype yokes in clear plastic.

-Lower suspension and swinging arm mount, this was cut from a piece of 22mm alloy bar.
+Lower suspension and swinging arm mount were cut from a piece of 22mm alloy bar.

 Lower suspension mount fitted into the side panels

-The alloy motor mount prior to the spacers being fitted and bolted into place.
+The alloy motor mounts prior to the spacers being fitted and bolted into place.

-Rear rocker arm mount with link arm connecting the swinging arm to the rocker arm.
+Rear rocker arm mount with link arm connecting the swinging arm to the rocker's arm.

-Side view of the frame with alloy yokes fitted and rear show attached to rocker arm.
+Side view of the frame with alloy yokes fitted and rear show attached to rocker's arm.